GRP Laminating Specialists

 In recent years GRP roofs have gained popularity due to the promotion of the system in merchants.
 Often Builders will attempt to install a fibreglass roof with limited experience or knowledge, which results in the product getting a 'bad reputation'.

-Common mixtakes include:
+Common installation mixtakes include:

 - Pinholes caused by insufficient coating of the matting